 - 20,000 word dissertation

-Normally a good LLB pass/Honours degree and a qualifying Postgraduate Diploma in Legal Practice/Professional Legal Practice from a Scottish University.
+First- or upper second-class LLB Honours degree and a qualifying Postgraduate Diploma in Legal Practice/Professional Legal Practice from a Scottish university.
 Your Diploma will normally have been obtained in the last five years.
 Older qualifications are not a bar to entry but will instead be reviewed on a case by case basis.

-Where demand for places exceeds availability, your performance throughout your studies (generally the relative performance of applicants in specified LLB classes and over the duration of their Diploma studies) will be taken into consideration.
+Where demand for places exceeds availability, performance of applicants during their studies (i.e. generally the relative performance of applicants in specified LLB classes and over the duration of their Diploma studies) will be taken into consideration.